abdulrafayn001/crypto-portfolio-tracker/README.md

 ### 💹 Advanced Tracking
 - **Profit/Loss Tracking**: Automatic calculation of gains/losses in both USD and percentage
+- **P&L Calculator**: Built-in calculator to simulate investment scenarios:
+  - Calculate potential outcomes based on percentage gains/losses
+  - Calculate potential outcomes based on target prices
+  - See projected final value, P&L amount, and percentage returns
+  - Smart field management - only one calculation method active at a time
 - **Threshold Alerts**: Set custom profit or loss targets with two types:
   - **Percentage-based**: Get notified when your investment reaches a specific percentage gain/loss
   - **Price-based**: Get alerts when a coin reaches a target price